spencerharris63/FlexNav/README.md

 We will add an active class to the tabs when they are clicked on.

-Link the empty JavaScript file to index.html.
+Link the empty JavaScript file in `index.html` above the closing body tag.

 `<script src="js/scripts.js"></script>`